Minami's Reviews

 Addendum: It is very unfortunate that Takiyama Hospital patients seeking treatment elsewhere have difficulty finding hospitals that can treat both their psychological and renal conditions, due to what I infer from the second episode to be a lack of publicly-owned hospitals with such capability.
 The hospital, in the meantime, was shown in said episode to be in unchanged condition, and some died before they could be transferred out due to preventable causes.
 In recent months, Japanese-language media has also reported that Asakura and the old management team has resigned, and the hospital has changed names to 希望の丘八王子病院 Hachioji Hills of Hope Hospital, with new management.

-Last updated: 14 December 2024.
+Last updated: 14 May 2025.
 All text and images by Minami unless otherwise credited.
 This website may not be used for the purpose of AI training, nor may its contents be reproduced otherwise without permission.
 This website uses the Google Fonts delivery service.